Property tycoon who hired hitman to kill his wife cut children out of £6m will

 He viewed himself ‘as the victim’

-Judge Richard Williams however declared the will valid, concluding: “There are no circumstances which excite suspicion that the will did not represent Norman’s intentions at the time of execution”.
+Judge Richard Williams, however, declared the will valid, concluding: “There are no circumstances which excite suspicion that the will did not represent Norman’s intentions at the time of execution.”

 He highlighted medical evidence from a psychiatrist, who reported that Norman was neither mentally unwell nor in the grip of a personality disorder in his final years.